New Balance Falmouth Road Race FAQs

 What is included in the registration fee?

-Your $70 registration fee for the 2017 New Balance Falmouth Road Race will include: entry to the race, an official race mug, an official race magazine and poster, a commemorative New Balance goodie bag, a finisher’s medal, free clinics, seminars and athlete signings at the Health & Fitness Expo, transportation to the start line, water and Gatorade on the race course, and a post-race party at the finish line.
+Your $70 registration fee for the 2017 New Balance Falmouth Road Race included: entry to the race, an official race mug, an official race magazine and poster, a commemorative New Balance goodie bag, a finisher’s medal, free clinics, seminars and athlete signings at the Health & Fitness Expo, transportation to the start line, water and Gatorade on the race course, and a post-race party at the finish line.

 APPLICANTS FOR RANDOM SELECTION PROCESS